-This course is an introduction to K-6 classroom management techniques.
+This course is an introduction to 6-12 classroom management techniques.
 Topics include physical space, behavioral norms, safety, time management, managing student work, and managing other special classroom needs.
+Topics include maximizing on - task student behavior, enhancing students' motivation to learn, and positively responding to behaviors that disrupt the learning process.